vanishinggrad/ORFit/README.md

-This repo contains a simple implementation of the ORFit algorithm described in `Min, Youngjae, Kwangjun Ahn, and Navid Azizan.
+This repo contains a simple TensorFlow 2 implementation of the ORFit algorithm described in `Min, Youngjae, Kwangjun Ahn, and
+Navid Azizan.
 "One-pass learning via bridging orthogonal gradient descent and recursive least-squares."
 2022 IEEE 61st Conference on Decision and Control (CDC).
 IEEE, 2022.
 `
 <br><br>